 Though short by nature, a flash fiction story must follow a basic plot structure from beginning to end.
 Unlike the typical novel or short story, you don’t have much room to ramble, so each section of your plot must be concise and also make an impact.

-Great flash fiction stories offer the reader a message to contemplate after reading.
+Good flash fiction stories offer the reader a message to contemplate after reading.
 This message usually makes its impact by the end of the story with a surprise ending or a thought-provoking final line.

 Whether you’re a first-time writer or a published author, writing flash fiction is a great way to improve your writing skills and add to your collection of creative inspiration.